The internship is a critical component of the Sport Management major. This 3 credit

 - Must allow student to be an active participant at this site (i.e., the student cannot

-- Supervisor must have a minimum of three years of experience in the field
+- A minimum of three years of experience in the field.

-- Supervisor must have direct contact with the student at all times
+- Direct contact with the student at all times.

 - The organization must agree to structure the position so it meets the criteria of